Redwood Logistics Partners with Loadsure to Provide Cargo Insurance to Transportation Network

 “Millions of uninsured and underinsured loads are transported across North America every day, representing a huge liability and threat to a company’s cash flow,” said Johnny McCord, Founder and Chief Executive Officer, Loadsure.
 “In the face of massive economic disruption, we’re excited to partner with Redwood in helping thousands of shippers mitigate the risk exposure that’s inherent in carrier liability policies—all through their user-friendly technology platform.”

 RedwoodConnect users can access the Loadsure module within the platform, set coverage selection rules and get immediate set-it-and-forget-it peace of mind.
-For more information, please visit the RedwoodConnect service page.
+For more information, please visit the RedwoodConnect service page.https://www.redwoodlogistics.com/service/innovate/redwoodconnect/

 Copyright ©2020.
 All Rights ReservedDesign, CMS, Hosting & Web Development :: ePublishing